-We expected that after the revolution there would be the rule of law and that people who have made compromises with the previous political regime would not be in power
+We expected that after the revolution there would be the rule of law and that people who had made compromises with the previous political regime would not be in power.